drewww/prism/docs/source/making-a-roguelike/part9.rst

 Creating the game
 -----------------

-Now we'll create a new class Game and include levelgen at the top:
+Now we'll create a new class ``Game``.
+This will hold an :lua:class:`RNG` and the current depth, and handle our level generation.
+Having a centralized :lua:class:`RNG` for generating seeds for level generation ensures that the game will be repeatable given the same seed.

 .. code:: lua

    local levelgen = require "levelgen"

    --- @class Game : Object
+   --- @field depth integer
+   --- @field rng RNG
    --- @overload fun(seed: string): Game
    local Game = prism.Object:extend("Game")